Point of Sale

 By Katie McCann

-Since all restaurants are different and serve different customers, there’s no one-size-fits-all answer.
+In short, all restaurants are different and serve very different customers, so there’s no one-size-fits-all answer when it comes to offering a food delivery service.

 In this food delivery guide, you’ll learn:

-By the end of this article, you’ll be able to make an informed decision about the best food delivery service for your restaurant, even in today’s climate.
+By the end of this article, you’ll be able to make an informed decision about the best food delivery service for your restaurant.

 According to the New Yorker, food delivery orders made up 7% of restaurant sales in the U.S. in 2016.
 Over the next few years, we saw the number of diners ordering delivery and takeout steadily increase.
-And, with people forced to stay home due to COVID-19, those numbers jumped again.
-Axios reported that Americans ordering takeout went from 19% in February to 22% in March and April.
-As a result, delivery app drivers have been busier than ever, trying to keep up with increased orders.
+But it was the pandemic that pushed this trend into overdrive.
+In fact, the pandemic more than doubled food-delivery apps’ business.

 Now of course, not every restaurant online ordering system is the same.
-While some restaurants are relying on third-party apps for both takeout and delivery (high volume and higher fees), others are opting for an in-house or direct online ordering system (potentially lower volume but low or no fees).
-If you’re not doing either, you’re missing out on a growing revenue stream – one that’s showing no signs of slowing down.
+While some restaurants are relying on third-party apps for both takeout and delivery (high volume and higher fees), others are opting for an in-house or direct online ordering system (potentially lower volume but low or no fees), and some restaurants are using a mix of both.
+If you’re not doing any of the above, you’re missing out on an essential revenue stream.
 Your first step is to look into your options and figure out what works best for your business.

 Food delivery has already made a major impact on the restaurant industry.
 In fact, it’s even inspired a whole new category of restaurant: ghost restaurants.